-P3: 3rd class through the Time Tunnel up the ramp below a face with some drilled angles.
+P3.
+3rd Class through the Time Tunnel up the ramp below a face with some drilled anchors.
 Climb this short pitch to Lunchbox Ledge, a large belay spot with a terrific view.
-Three drilled angles at the belay.
+There are three drilled anchors at the belay.

-P4: The awesome crux pitch.
-Take the chopped steps to the right up the easy, but runout and exposed face.
+P4.
+This is the awesome crux pitch.
+Take the chopped steps to the right up the easy but runout and exposed face.
 Some drilled angles protect the final overhang on good holds to the belay ledge.
 A short hop up off this ledge gains the summit.